 must have created the method lambdas to expect additional arguments.

-See The generic function CLOS:MAKE-METHOD-LAMBDA
+See The generic function CLOS:MAKE-METHOD-LAMBDA is not implemented.

 initialization arguments establish the definition of the generic

 function.
-A generic function metaobject can be redefined by calling REINITIALIZE-INSTANCE
+A generic function metaobject can be redefined by calling REINITIALIZE-INSTANCE.

 Some classes of generic function metaobject do not support redefinition; in these cases,